pivpn/pivpn/LatestUpdate.md

   * added kernel headers to dependencies as its requred for wireguard-dkms unattended install
   * When user is provided and doest exist, it will create one without password set
+  * Use metapackage to install kernel headers on Ubuntu

 ## Jan 8th 2020